Engee documentation

 document.getElementById('result-text').textContent = resultText;

-// Switch buttons on/off depending on the game state
+// Turn on/off the buttons depending on the state of the game

 document.querySelectorAll('.choice-btn').forEach(btn => {